NoxOrg/Nox.Docs/src/pages/en/nox-lib-design-folder.md

 We'll call it ```./Design```, but you can call it whatever you like.

 Next we'll update our ```appsettings.json``` file by adding a dedicated Nox section and specifying where the design files are stored.

-Edit your Program.cs file and add/modify the following 👇 code sections:
+Add/modify the following 👇 code sections:

 ```json
 {
     "Logging": {